Breaking With Trump's GOP, Koch Brothers Praise Democrats On Immigration

 "Even when Congress agrees that action is required, members tend to focus on petty differences rather than getting the job done," wrote James Davis, a senior official in the Koch network, in a recent op-ed.
 "Our fervent hope is that even isolated agreements won't just advance good policy but will also help tear down the walls of mistrust and bitterness that have degraded our politics and turned Americans against one another."

-The Libre Initiative's new effort takes place within that context.
+The LIBRE Initiative's new effort takes place within that context.
 They will send mailers to more than 100,000 homes, thanking Democrats and Republicans for their work on a legislative fix for DREAMers.

 Democratic Reps.
 Ben Ray Luján and Michelle Lujan Grisham of New Mexico, as well as Democratic Reps.
 Raul Ruiz and Pete Aguilar of California will be the recipients of this political ad push, as will Sen. Chris Coons, D-Del.
 Luján is the chairman of House Democrats' campaign committee.